 Depending on the program, a maximum of six to nine semester credits of comparable accredited coursework taken elsewhere may be applied toward a graduate degree.
 Only courses with a B or better will be accepted for transfer.
 Capitol College will not accept continuing education units (CEUs) for transfer.
 Results from a certification exam may not be used for transfer.
 Validation exams for credit are not available at the graduate level.
 In some cases, military training and ACE-accredited government courses may be transferred.
 Official transcripts of such coursework may be submitted for evaluation of transfer credit.
 These materials should be submitted to the Office of Registration and Records for evaluation.
 The graduate programs will not award transfer credit for any course identified as correspondence.
 Credit that is part of a completed graduate degree may be used as transfer credit.
-Transfer credits are limited to six credits in 30-credit programs and nine credits in programs containing more than 30 credits.
+Transfer credits are limited to six credits in 30-credit programs and nine credits in programs containing more than 30 credits except in the case of students who participated in selected NDU programs (see page 8 for details).
 Once the student enrolls at Capitol College, all remaining credits must be completed at Capitol College.